This checklist is for B2B brands that sell a high-end service. If you meet these two criteria, this is for you:

 This is where keyphrase research comes in.
 And this is the second reason to make that header descriptive.

 The key is to pick battles that are worth winning (high search volume) and that can be won (low competition).
 Next, align pages with phrases.
-The content on these pages will indicate its relevance by using both the target phrase and the semantically related phrases.
+The content on these pages will indicate its relevance by using both the target phrase in the most important places

 Often, the next step for a great B2B service page is to differentiate the brand from competitors.
-This can be done quickly and visually with logos near the top of the page.
+This can be done quickly and visually with logos high up, near the top of the page.

 These so-called “trust seals” build trust instantly.
 They also provide a bit of differentiation.
 Not every competitor can put these on their pages.